chloeloveall/super-galactic-age/README.md

 # _Super Galactic Age Calculator_

-#### _A web application that takes a user's inputted age and returns their age and life expectancy based on the solar years of Mercury, Venus, and Jupiter_
+#### _A web application that takes a user's inputted age and returns their age and life expectancy based on the solar years of Mercury, Venus, Mars, and Jupiter_

 #### By _**Chloe Loveall**_